-For additional practice, you can try setting up the following mate-in-two problem, using the Problem Mode.
+For practice, you can try setting up the following mate-in-two problem, using the Problem Mode.

-- Clear the board of all pieces except Kings. - Press PROBLEM to enter Problem Mode.
-LEDs will light to show the position of the white King. - Press PROBLEM again, and the LEDs will show the position of the black King. - 4.
-Press the key next to the Queen symbol (VERIFY) and the 8 LED will light to signify no Queens are on the board at the moment.

-5. Take the white Queen and press down on square D1.
-The 1 and D LEDs will light steadily to indicate that you have recorded a white Queen square.

-6. Press the key next to the Rook symbol (LEVEL).
-The 8 LED will light to signify no Rooks are on the board at the moment.

-7. Take a white Rook and press down on square The 1 and H LEDs will light steadily to indicate a white Rook has been recorded at that square.
-8. Press CLEAR to exit Problem Mode.
-The board should look like this:
+- 1. Clear the board of all pieces except Kings. - Press PROBLEM to enter Problem Mode.
+LEDs will light to show the position of the white King. - Press PROBLEM again, and the LEDs will show the position of the black King. - Press the key next to the Queen symbol (VERIFY) and the 8 LED will light to signify no queens are on the board. - Take the white queen and press down on square D1.
+The 1 and D LEDs will light steadily to indicate that you have recorded a white Queen on that square. - Press the key next to the rook symbol (LEVEL).
+The 8 LED will light to signify no rooks are on the board. - Take a white rook and press down on square H1.
+The 1 and H LEDs will light steadily to indicate a white rook has been recorded at that square. - Press CLEAR to exit Problem Mode.
+The board should look like this.

-9. Select Level 8 by repeatedly pressing LEVEL until the 8 LED lights up.

-10.Press MOVE to instruct the computer to begin calculating white's move from this position.
-After a length of time, it will move the white Rook from H1 to H7.
-After you have completed the move for the computer, the black LED will flash indicating it is black's turn to move and the mate LED will flash indicating that the computer found a "forced mate".
-In other words, it found a series of moves that will allow it to checkmate its opponent regardless of what moves the opponent may make to defend or escape.
-In this case, the computer sees a mate in two moves: H1-H7 is the first of the two moves.
-At this juncture, black's King can only move to square F8, white follows with D1 to D8 which is and checkmate.
+- Select Level 8 by repeatedly pressing LEVEL until the 8 LED lights up. - 10.
+Press MOVE to have Gambit make white's move.
+After a length of time, Gambit will mvoe the white rook H1 to H7.
+After you have completed the move for the computer, the black LED will flash indicating it is black's turn to move and the mate LED will flash indicating that Gambit has found a "forced mate".
+In other words, Gambit has found a series of moves that will allow it to checkmate its opponent regardless of what moves the opponent may make to defend or escape.
+In this case, Gambit sees a mate in two moves:H1-H7 is the first of the two moves.
+At this juncture, black's King can only move to square F8, and white follows with D1 to D8 which is checkmate.